pmbaumgartner/text-feat-lib/readme.md

 Notebooks
 ------
 ### Features
-(roughly in order ofincreasing complexity)
+(roughly in order of increasing complexity)

 1. [Count of ALL CAPS words](notebooks/ALL CAPS.ipynb)
 - [Count of Bible Verses](notebooks/Bible Verses.ipynb)
 - [Word n-grams (Bag of Words)](notebooks/Word n-grams - Bag Of Words - BOW.ipynb)